KDE/digikam-doc/setup_application/metadata_settings.rst

     The digiKam Advanced Metadata Settings For the **Caption** Category

 On this example, the top **Caption** entry in the list is **Xmp.dc.description**, and it will be read by digiKam first.
-If it contains a valid value it will be used, otherwise the next entry named **Xmp.exif.UserComment**, etc. The entries list priority is high on the top and low on the bottom.
-The entry in the list are used only if item is enabled with the checkbox preceding the name.
+If it contains a valid value it will be used, otherwise the next entry named **Xmp.exif.UserComment** will be read, etc. The entries list priority is high on the top and low on the bottom.
+The entries in the list are used only if the item is enabled with the checkbox preceding the name.

 With the buttons on the right side, you can customize the list:

-    - **Add**: allows to add a new entry in the tags list.
+    - **Add**: add a new entry to the tags list.
-    - **Edit**: allows to modify the current select entry in the list.
+    - **Edit**: modify the selected entry in the list.
-    - **Delete**: allows to remove the current select entry in the list.
+    - **Delete**: remove the selected entry in the list.
-    - **Move up**: allows to move the current select entry in the list to a higher priority.
+    - **Move up**: move the selected entry in the list to a higher priority.
-    - **Move Down**: allows to move the current selected entry in the list to a lower priority.
+    - **Move Down**: move the selected entry in the list to a lower priority.
-    - **Revert Changes**: allows to revert last changes done on the list.
+    - **Revert Changes**: revert last changes made to the list.
-    - **Save Profile**: allows to save the current configuration to a **Profile** file.
+    - **Save Profile**: saves the current configuration to a **Profile** file.
-    - **Load Profile**: allows to load a saved configuration from a **Profile** file.
+    - **Load Profile**: loads a saved configuration from a **Profile** file.
-    - **Revert To Default**: allows to reset the current list to the default values.
+    - **Revert To Default**: resets the current list to the default values.

 The **Profile** are simple ini-based text file used to store the advanced metadata settings to the disk.
-A profile can be loaded to overload the current configuration, depending of your workflow and the rules to apply for the best interoperability with other photo management programs. digiKam comes with a compatibility profile for **DarkTable**.
+A profile can be loaded to overload the current configuration, depending on your workflow and the rules to apply for the best interoperability with other photo management programs. digiKam comes with a compatibility profile for **DarkTable**.

 .. important::